 There are a few phases of Email Address Validation which require different amounts of processing.
 Syntactic, domain and user validity.
-You can use Real Email to do this checking.
+You can use our email verification api to do this checking.

 - there must be only 1 @

 - before the @ must be less than 65 letters

 - after the @ must be less that 256

 For a email domain to be correct it must have the correct address information for the mail server, and that mail server must follow certain protocols to accept and send emails.
 You can think of the domain as a name in a phone book which has an address which tells you which street to find the server on.
 This is implement as a DNS MX record.